gauripowale/dcos-website/src/releases/1.10.1/notes.md

 - Marathon 1.5.1.2 and Mesos 1.4.0-rc4 are integrated with DC/OS 1.10.1.
 - DCOS-18055 - Improvements for deployment behavior in Catalog.
 You now have a "Review & Run" button that allows you to cancel, modify your configuration, or install with defaults.

+# Known Issue

+- DCOS-19327 - When installing DC/OS with advanced CloudFormation templates, the expanded `config.json` includes AWS credentials.
+This is flagged as a high priority issue.

 # Major Issues Fixed in 1.10.0

 - CASSANDRA-457 - Redirect deprecated /v1/nodes/connect to /v1/connect.